-There’s no better way to explore Athens than through the ideas that inspired the foundations of the city, and, of course, its many delicious Mediterranean tastes.
+There’s no better way to explore Athens than through the ideas that inspired the city’s foundations and, of course, its many delicious Mediterranean tastes.

-People tend to associate ancient Greece with philosophy, and modern Greece with the healthy, fresh aromas of its tasty cuisine, as well as that most ubiquitous of cooking complements: olive oil.
+People tend to associate ancient Greece with philosophy and modern Greece with the healthy, fresh aroma of its tasty cuisine and that most ubiquitous of cooking complements: olive oil.

-Which meant if I was going to explore my beloved metropolis from a local perspective, I needed experts in both these fields.
-So thanks to Discover Greece, I partnered up with Alternative Athens and Be a Greek to get a different view of Athens from two of the people who know it best.
+Which meant if I was going to explore my beloved metropolis from a local perspective to put together a local guide to Athens, I needed experts in both these fields.
+Thanks to Discover Greece, I partnered up with Alternative Athens and Be a Greek to get a different view of Athens.
 Thanks to the Electra Metropolis Hotel as well for hosting my stay.

 Because of what I imagine to be popular demand, I will start with the food first.

 Anyone who grew up in a Greek household is acutely aware of the importance of olive oil.
 It’s cooked with, used as a dressing, mixed with lemon juice to be poured over fish, and is generally every Greek mother’s number one ally in the kitchen.